Skyfighter64/ALUP/Templates/README_Template_slave_device.md

 #### Adding your own subprograms

 The following guide will show you how to add your own subprograms to this sketch.
 If you want to learn more about subprograms and subcommands, visit the [ALUP Documentation] (...)
-(TODO: ad link here)

 1. [Guide on how to]
 2. [add subprograms yourself]